bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tracing/01_Apps_tracing.rst

 Worker X Master - Thread 1.X.1
     This thread is the master of each worker and handles the computing resources and transfers.
-Is is repeated for each available resource.
+It is repeated for each available resource.
 All data events of the worker, such as requests, transfers and receives are marked on this timeline (when using the appropriate configurations).